-IRS Wage garnishment is when the IRS collects back taxes directly from your paycheck.
-The IRS contacts your employer and instructs them to take funds out of your paycheck.
-Next, your employer must send the money to the IRS.
+IRS Wage garnishment is when the IRS collects unpaid taxes directly from an employee's earnings.
+A wage garnishment allows the IRS to collect money when you have not been paying your tax liability.
+With the typical wage garnishment process, the IRS contacts your employer and instructs them to take funds out of your paycheck using IRS Form 668-W. Next, your employer must send the money to the IRS.
 If your employer fails to send payment to the IRS, liabilities may pass to your employer.
 As a result, once your employer receives this notice, you can rest assured that they will do as requested.

 How Much of Your Wages Can the IRS Garnish?

 In most cases, this amount is probably less than you spend on a regular basis.
-As of 2019, if you get paid weekly and you file single with three dependents, the IRS leaves you only $476.93 a week.
-If you get paid weekly, file married filing jointly with three dependents, you keep $711.54 per week or $2,134.62 per month.
-Any money you earn over these thresholds the IRS can take.
+As of 2023, if you get paid weekly and you file single with three dependents, the IRS leaves you only $537.49 a week.
+If you get paid weekly and file as married filing jointly with three dependents, you get to keep $803.83 per week or $3,483.34 per month.
+The federal law allows the IRS to take any money you earn over these thresholds.
 Moreover, these amounts go higher if the taxpayer takes an additional standard deduction for their age and/or blindness.

 When Will the IRS Impose a Wage Levy and Garnish Wages?

 A tax levy is typically the next collection step following a tax lien.
 However, sometimes the IRS skips the tax lien and begins to levy right away instead.
 A levy is when the IRS takes your assets to satisfy your taxes owed.
 Most private creditors have to go through a legal process to become a judgment creditor.
 The IRS doesn't go through this same process.
 As long as the IRS sends you the correct notices, the agency can start to garnish your wages.